 Basic availability groups can not be part of a distributed availability group.

 An Always On basic availability group can be created on any two SQL Server 2016 Standard Edition servers.
 When you create a basic availability group, you must specify both replicas during creation.

 To create a basic availability group, use the CREATE AVAILABILITY GROUP transact-SQL command and specify the WITH BASIC option (the default is ADVANCED).
+You can also create the basic availability group using the UI in SQL Server Management Studio starting with version 17.8.
 For more information, see CREATE AVAILABILITY GROUP (Transact-SQL).
-At this time, there is no UI support to create basic availability groups in SQL Server Management Studio.

 The limitations of basic availability groups apply to the CREATE AVAILABILITY GROUP command when WITH BASIC is specified.
 For example, you will get an error if you attempt to create a basic availability group that permits read access.
 Other limitations apply in the same manner.
 Refer to the Limitations section of this topic for details.